patmclean/architecture-decision-records-dj/docs/user/app_overview.md

 ## Django Features Used

 !!! warning "Developer Note - Remove Me!"
-    What is shown today in the Installed Plugins page in Nautobot.
-What parts of Nautobot does it interact with, what does it add etc. ?
+    What is shown today in the Installed Plugins page in the ADR App.
+What parts of the ADR App does it interact with, what does it add etc. ?

 ### Extras